ghr85/CCP01_Ruby_/readme.md

 * Create your view folder
 * Layout is your template housing for all other page eventualities
 * Create other page eventualities
+* Repeat for next iterative cycle, focus on functionality before moving to CSS
 * Style it up with CSS and polish

 ### Notes